Floffah/atcast/README.md

 The 20MB is modeled after 60 minutes of 30kbps 48khz audio compressed in OPUS format.
 If necessary, this may be increased in the future.

-AtCast does not expect the `audio` field of [`live.atcast.show.episode`](./lexicons/live/atcast/show/episode.json) to ever be changed.
-It will not be set when the record is created, as uploading and encoding is done in the background.
-These constraints are because AtCast will generate HLS streams from the audio data and store them in the UploadThing repository after the initial upload.
-If the audio data is changed in the PDS, the HLS streams will be out of sync.
-AtCast will be upgraded in the future to handle changes and re-generate the HLS streams.
+AtCast does **not** expect the `audio` property of records following the `live.atcast.show.episode` lexicon unless edited by AtCast itself.
+This will be changed in the future.

-Note that HLS generation is currently not implemented, but in progress.
-This will require a separate cluster of workers to handle the encoding of the audio data.
+Currently, AtCast has two services: the website and the worker service.
+The worker service currently is only responsible for compressing and re-encoding the audio files to OPUS format.
+In the future, this worker will also generate HLS streams for the audio files.

 ### Podcast model